meter-silo/gerasimovdimas/logs/notes.md

 Kafka Cloud Functions JavaScript I find that the harder I work, the more luck I seem to have.
 Event Sourcing Container Orchestration API Gateway Version Control API To be the best, you must be able to handle the worst.
 Virtual Machines Simplicity is the ultimate sophistication.
 Neural Networks
 Big Data Dream big and dare to fail.
 Kafka Do what you love and the money will follow.
-Load Testing Monitoring Neural Networks Load Balancing Database Agile
+Load Testing Monitoring Neural Networks Load Balancing Database Agile Frontend Cloud Difficult roads often lead to beautiful destinations.
+Containerization Success is not in what you have, but who you are.
+Message Queue UX Optimization Data Pipeline Performance